Oximus-ddv/ddv_save_editor_new/README.md

 A modern, comprehensive save file editor for Disney Dreamlight Valley, rebuilt in Python with advanced features and enhanced functionality.

+## What the app does (quick summary)

+- Edit DDV save files safely (with automatic backups).
+- Load a live item database from an Excel spreadsheet and organize items into friendly categories/subcategories.
+- Add/remove items, adjust amounts, and fully edit pets (CustomName, FriendshipLevel, XP).
+- Edit currencies and player info.
+- Filter out problematic/debug items automatically.

 ## ✨ Key Features

 ### 🚀 **Smart Save Detection**